• Skip to primary navigation

 If you'd like to save some pie beyond a few days, wrap the leftovers tightly and freeze them!
 Let the pie thaw a bit in the refrigerator before serving.

 Microwave individual slices of pie for a few ten-second intervals until warm.
-If you have too much leftover pie to heat in the microwave, put the Dutch apple pie in the oven at 350F for about 10 to 15 minutes.
+If you have too much leftover pie to heat in the microwave, put the pie in the oven at 350F for about 10 to 15 minutes.

 If it's been frozen let it thaw overnight in the refrigerator before reheating.